AdamProbert/AdamProbert/README.md

 ### Hi there 👋

-A tinkerer at heart; I'm always on the lookout for something new to learn, build or break.
+I'm always on the lookout for something new to learn, build or break.
 I have 9 years of professional software engineering experience and 11 years of technical side projects.

 ### :fire: My Stats :